William Holland Thomas: Marriage and family

 Thomas married Sarah Jane Burney Love (1832–1877), the daughter of James Robert Love and Maria Coman Love.
-She was the 4th of their eight children.
+She was the fourth of their eight children.
 James Robert Love was the son of Robert Love, known as the founder of Waynesville, North Carolina.

 Negotiating for the Cherokee

 In 1819, Yonaguska and other North Carolina Cherokees made the decision to become "citizenized" residents of North Carolina.
 They received land reserves of 640 acre and were no longer part of the Cherokee Nation.
-Although technically the New Echota Treaty should not apply to them, the Qualla Cherokee were justly apprehensive.
+Although technically the New Echota Treaty should not have applied to them, the Qualla Cherokee were justly apprehensive.
 While most Cherokee opposed ceding their lands in the Southeast, the men negotiating the New Echota Treaty believed that removal was inevitable, and hoped to make the best deal possible for their people.
 Will Thomas, already their agent/attorney, worked to secure their safety both on the state level and on the Federal level in Washington, D.C.

 Yonaguska's citizenized Cherokees became the core of what is now Eastern Band, a federally recognized tribe.

-Will Thomas's daughter, Sara Thomas Avery, wrote an article in 1899 claiming that her father, Will Thomas, became the head Chief of the Qualla Cherokee after Yonaguska's death, but that was false.
-In fact, Flying Squirrel (Saunooke) was the Chief of the Qualla group, while the other remaining Cherokees in Cheoih/Buffalo were headed by Dickageeska "William Holland Thomas and the Myth of the White Chief," Journal of Cherokee Studies (vol XXXIV, Summer 2019): 36-47.
+In April 1839, Thomas was picked by Yonaguska as successor Principal Chief of the Qualla Cherokee.
+However, Salonitah also laid claim as Principal Chief because of his distrust of Thomas, though he never had full support of all the Qualla Cherokee.
 During the 1840s and 1850s, Thomas worked to gain recognition of the Cherokee as citizens of North Carolina and continued to purchase land for them in his name.
 At the time, Cherokee were prohibited from owning land outside the Indian Territory.
 Thomas's purchases became the basis of much of what is now known as the Qualla Boundary, the land base of the EBCI.

 In 1848, Thomas was elected to the North Carolina State Senate; he was re-elected every two years through 1860.